Nancypatel1103/ComplianceClient/Cloud_gateway/Cloud_gateway.md

 - A one-armed router is the name for a router that routes traffic between one or more virtual local area networks (LAN).
 These routers work basically the same way as a normal router; they take in information and send it out to the correct location.
 In the case of a one-armed router, the networks that they route between are on the same physical network.
 Virtual LANs, and the routers that connect them, are primarily used as security devices.

 ## Why do we need single-arm?
 The use of a single-arm router is required when the setup in an office is not to be disturbed, then a single-arm router should be used.
 For that, configure the CE in the same LAN of the office and give the gateway of the CE in the DHCP server.
-Now Internet or VPN will be directly through the gateway of CE.
+Now internet or VPN will be directly through the gateway of CE.

 ### How to do a single-arm
 1. Go to CE device and click on your own device.